Gaia kinematics reveal a complex lopsided and twisted Galactic disc warp: Prediction of the kinematic signature of the warp as seen by the Lonkin and methods

 The third scenario considered is the test particle simulation, for which we take the same initial conditions for a disc RC population as we did for the realisation.
 The number of particles in the simulation is chosen to have a realistic surface number density of RC stars in the Solar neighbourhood \citep{Czekaj2014,RomeroGomez2015}.
 The integration strategy is the same as in \citet{Abedietal14}, where we integrated the initial conditions to obtain a test particle simulation in statistical equilibrium with the imposed potential.
 This strategy consists of integrating the particles in a flat disc potential for two periods (of an orbit at $R\gal=14$~kpc), then integrating for another five periods while the disc potential is changed towards the chosen warp model, and in the third step, integrating two further periods to allow particles to settle into the final warped disc potential.
 We want to stress that the success of this strategy to obtain a set of particles in statistical equilibrium depends on the warp model.
-We have confirmed it is successful for the Simple Symmetric and the Sine Lopsided models, but the test particle simulation with the S Lopsided model imposed does not reach statistical equilibrium, even if we increase the number of periods in which the potential is warped with time In this case, we cannot ensure that the positions and velocities of the test particles using the S Lopsided model will inherit those established by the model.
+We have confirmed it is successful for the Simple Symmetric and the Sine Lopsided models, but the test particle simulation with the S Lopsided model imposed does not reach statistical equilibrium, even if we increase the number of periods in which the potential is warped with time.
+In this case, we cannot ensure that the positions and velocities of the test particles using the S Lopsided model will inherit those established by the model.

-In this third scenario, the most realistic one, we generate a GaiaDR2 mock catalogue up to magnitude G = 20 using the prescription of the astrometric, photometric and spectroscopic formal errors for Data Release 2\footnote{A fortran code to generate the Gaia errors is provided in \texttt{https://github.com/mromerog}}.
+We generate a GaiaDR2 mock catalogue up to magnitude G = 20 using the prescription of the astrometric, photometric and spectroscopic formal errors for Data Release 2\footnote{A fortran code to generate the Gaia errors is provided in \texttt{https://github.com/mromerog}}.
 We simulate errors for a mission time of $22$ months and, for the bright stars (G<13), we include a multiplicative factor of $3.6$ to the error in parallax to match the distribution of uncertainties as a function of the G magnitude observed in GaiaDR2 data.